 - The learning aspect of AI programming focuses on acquiring data and creating rules for how to turn data into actionable information.
 The rules, called algorithms, provide computing systems with step-by-step instructions on how to complete a specific task.

 - The reasoning aspect involves AI's ability to choose the most appropriate algorithm among a set of algorithms to use in a particular context.

 - The self-correction aspect focuses on AI's ability to progressively tune and improve a result until it achieves the desired goal.

 What are the 4 types of AI?

-The types of AI that exist today, including AI that can drive cars or defeat a world champion at the game of Go, are known as narrow or weak AI.
-These AI types have savant-like skill at certain tasks but lack general intelligence.
+The types of AI that exist today, including AI that can drive cars or defeat a world champion at the game of Go, also are known as narrow or weak AI.
+Narrow AI types have savant-like skill at certain tasks but lack general intelligence.
 The type of AI that demonstrates human-level intelligence and consciousness is still a work in progress.

 Reactive AI.
 Algorithms used in this early type of AI lack memory and are reactive; that is, given a specific input, the output is always the same.
 Machine learning models using this type of AI are effective for simple classification and pattern recognition tasks.
 They can consider huge chunks of data and produce a seemingly intelligent output, but they are incapable of analyzing scenarios that include imperfect information or require historical understanding.

 Limited memory machines.
 The underlying algorithms in limited memory machines are based on our understanding of how the human brain works and are designed to imitate the way our neurons connect.
 This type of machine or deep learning can handle complex classification tasks and use historical data to make predictions; it also is capable of completing complex tasks, such as autonomous driving.